saigecarter/DH110-22F-Demo/README.md

   <img src="https://user-images.githubusercontent.com/114601961/204698379-555718f8-c128-45a6-a129-2b4614b2d004.png" width="600px"/>
 </p>

-## High-Fidelity Prototype
+## 🖼️ High-Fidelity Prototype

 Following the user reserach and feedback on the low fidelity prototype and design system, I created a mobile version for the hi fidelity out of the full responsive system.
 To make the design more mobile-friendly, I also created a profile page as this would usually be found on the navigation bar, and removed the Resources feature as it was slightly too content heavy for a mobile version.
+This process allowed me to conduct usability test a prototype sp that any improvements could be made before the final product.

-#### First iteration of the wireflow with the interface design implemented:
+#### First wireflow with the interface design implemented:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/114601961/204699044-f5a94a9e-99c6-4fc5-958f-938b7a0b853f.png" width="600px"/>
 </p>

-#### First iteration of the high-fidelity prototype:
+#### First high-fidelity prototype:

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2F3DOeNVQ3Z16uGWtrQYYXGE%2FA7-prototype---1st%3Fnode-id%3D0%253A1%26t%3DHdYb2TUtiw3MZjuO-1" allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F3DOeNVQ3Z16uGWtrQYYXGE%2FA7-prototype---1st%3Fpage-id%3D0%253A1%26node-id%3D1%253A50%26viewport%3D489%252C218%252C0.54%26scaling%3Dmin-zoom%26starting-point-node-id%3D1%253A45" allowfullscreen></iframe>

-The high-fidelity prototype of the project can be found at [Assignment 7](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT06)
+Further information on the high-fidelity prototype can be found [here](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT06)

-## Further Evaluations & Revisions
+## 🔁 Further Evaluations & Revisions

 ## Pitch Video